1990 FIFA World Cup qualification: CONCACAF

 Qualification took place over three rounds, with the first two rounds being qualification for the CONCACAF Championship.
 In the first round, ten teams played in a two leg match with the five winners qualifying for the second round where they joined Canada, Honduras, El Salvador, United States and Mexico.
 Before the games, Mexico was disqualified for fielding over-age players at the 1988 CONCACAF U-20 Tournament which allowed Costa Rica a walkover.
 The remaining eight teams played playoff games against each other with the winners advancing to the final round.

-In the final round, the five teams would played each other on a home and away basis with the top two teams qualifying for the World Cup.
+In the final round, the five teams played each other on a home and away basis with the top two teams qualifying for the World Cup.